braze-inc/braze-docs/_docs/_user_guide/engagement_tools/campaigns/building_campaigns/rate-limiting.md

 ##### Example

-consider the following campaigns and frequency capping by tag rule:
+Consider the following campaigns and frequency capping by tag rule:

 __Campaigns:__